Go to main content

 Teresa San Román Espinosa, born in 1940 in the Pontevedra town of La Guardia, held the chair of social anthropology in the Department between 1982 and 2010, where she was a point of reference and mainstay in the way of understanding and teaching anthropology from which the current Degree that we teach is the heir and its practical sequence of subjects that has earned us the accreditation of Excellence and the recognition of Teaching Excellence by the Faculty.
 For his way of doing and understanding anthropology from a demanding, rigorous and honest position, for his pioneering work with the gipsy community, for his theoretical proposals on marginalization and for his commitment to people and excluded communities, which led her to develop applied anthropology, San Román has been an indisputable reference for Spanish anthropology.

-Teresa San Román began her studies in history to dedicate herself to archaeology, but she decided to study anthropology just before she started.
-He studied at the University of London, where he did his master's and doctoral thesis (1967) under the supervision of Phyllis Kaberry.
+Teresa San Román began her studies studying history, with the intention of devoting herself to archaeology, but as soon as she started she decided to study anthropology.
+She studied at the University of London, where she completed her master's degree (1967) under the supervision of Phyllis Kaberry.
+She completed her doctoral thesis under the supervision of Carmelo Lisón and defended it at the UAB.
 His career has been based on the symbiosis between ethnography as a basis for theoretical construction and theory as a way of understanding ethnography, from which then, from a well-founded knowledge, he proposed proposals for applied anthropology, always based on listening to the communities and people with whom I worked, promoting an ethical and professional intervention focused on an intercultural proposal to face situations of exclusion and social risk.
 She was one of the first academics to propose the distinction between marginalization and culture and the need to make differentiated interventions based on values and social cohesion.
 Much of his research has focused on studying marginalization, poverty and racism, whether with communities in peripheral neighbourhoods of Madrid and Barcelona, with the Senegambian community or in the field of old age.

 His work around ethnic minorities has been recognized with several awards: Rogeli Doucastella Award for Research in Social Sciences, Hidalgo Award for the professional career in the fight against racism, Civil Order Medal for Solidarity from the Ministry of Labor and Social Affairs, April 8 Award of the Gypsy Culture Institute, Àlex Sellers Memorial Award (awarded by the UAB and Sabadell City Council), the Golden Cross of the Social Order of Social Solidarity of the Ministry of Employment and Social Security (2005), the distinction of Jaume Vicens Vives (2010) and the Gold Medal of the City of Barcelona for cultural, scientific, civic and sporting merit (2023).
 He was also an honorary member of the Federation of Gypsy Associations of Catalonia.
 He was Awarded by the Gitano Secretariat Foundation (2011).
 This Sunday, this organization reminded on social networks that Sant Román "delivered a large part of his life in the gipsy village."